ybenlafk/Cub3D_JS/README.md

 # Cub3D

 Welcome to Cub3D!
-This is a JavaScript project that aims to create a 3D maze game inspired by the classic Wolfenstein 3D.
-In this game, players navigate through a maze-like environment and interact with objects while experiencing a 3D perspective.
+Using the powerful raycasting technique, I've created a visually stunning 3D world that players can explore from a first-person perspective.
+In this game, you navigate through a complex maze of rooms and hallways, trying to find your way to the end while avoiding obstacles and solving puzzles.

 ## Features